-In his three years at RCR, the crew chief has led his team to six wins, 35 top fives, 56 top 10s and six pole awards, 38 top-five, 65 top-10 finishes.
-He was also at the helm of RCR’s No. 2 team during their 2019 NASCAR Xfinity Series Championship
+During his three years on the Xfinity Series side of things at RCR, he led the team to six wins, 35 top fives, 56 top 10s and six pole awards, 38 top-five, 65 top-10 finishes.
+He was also at the helm of RCR’s No. 2 team during their 2019 NASCAR Xfinity Series Championship season.

 Burnett has been around racing all his life.
 Growing up in Fenton, Missouri, he often built and raced his own late models in local events.
 He later attended UNC Charlotte, where he earned a degree in mechanical engineering before getting started in the racing industry.